Who’s Twerk Is It?? Dancer Calls Out Megan Thee Stallion For “Stealing” Sturdy Knee Twerk Move

 The issue is, one twerk teacher and her supporters think the dance was copied…press play, then scroll down to see!

-A dancer by the name of Soilaira called Meg out in an Instagram post, showing a video of where she thinks the rapper got her inspiration.
-Soilaira added that she knows Meg checks out her page often, so could she be telling the truth here?
+A dancer by the name of SouLaira called Meg out in an Instagram post, showing a video of where she thinks the rapper got her inspiration.
+SouLaira added that she knows Meg checks out her page often, so could she be telling the truth here?

 “Y’all know my signature twerktabata move is “The Scoop.”
 Somebody said “this is where [Meg] got this from.”
 I’m not saying whether she did or not but I know sis has came across my page SEVERAL times especially since I use a lot of her music.
 IJS.”

 Interesting allegations!
 Are these dances similar to you?
+And is SouLaira being serious or just being cheeky?
+PUN INTENDED.

-Despite the haters, Megan has been on top this year following the success of her widely popular hit “WAP” alongside Cardi B. The rapper is set to perform at the Apple Music Awards tonight and will be honored with “Breakout Artist Of The Year.”
+Megan has been on top this year following the success of her widely popular hit “WAP” alongside Cardi B. The rapper is set to perform at the Apple Music Awards tonight and will be honored with “Breakout Artist Of The Year.”

 Megan also recently teamed up with famed dating app Tinder to give away $10,000 to 100 lucky winners.
 In a statement, the “Body” rapper shared that the exciting partnership aims to “celebrate people putting themselves out there in a real way.”